Aveglia/vAMPirus/README.md

 ## Quick order of operations

 1. Clone vAMPirus from github

-2. Execute the vampirus_startup.sh script to install dependencies and any databases specified
+2. Before launching the vAMPirus.nf, be sure to run the vampirus_startup.sh script to install dependencies and/or databases (NOTE: You will need to have the xz program installed before running startup script when downloading the RVDB database)

-3. Test installation with supplied test dataset
+3. Test the vAMPirus installation with the provided test dataset (if you have ran the start up script, you can see EXAMPLE_COMMANDS.txt in the vAMPirus directory for test commands and other examples)

+4. Edit parameters in vampirus.config file

-5. Launch the DataCheck pipeline with your dataset and adjust parameters if necessary
+5. Launch the DataCheck pipeline to get summary information about your dataset (e.g. sequencing success, read quality information, clustering behavior of ASV or AminoTypes)

+6. Change any parameters in vampirus.config file that might aid your analysis (e.g. clustering ID, maximum merged read length, Shannon entropy analysis results)

-6. Launch the Analyze pipeline with your dataset
+7. Launch the Analyze pipeline to perform a comprehensive analysis with your dataset

+8. Explore results directories and produced final reports

-### Dependencies (see Who to cite section)
+### Installing dependencies (see Who to cite section)

-1. Python versions 3.6/2.7
-2. Diamond version 0.9.30
-3. FastQC version 0.11.9
-4. fastp version 0.20.1
-5. Clustal Omega version 1.2.4
-6. IQ-TREE version 2.0.3
-7. ModelTest-NG version 0.1.6
-8. MAFFT version 7.464
-9. vsearch version 2.14.2
-10. BBMap version 38.79
-11. trimAl version 1.4.1
-12. CD-HIT version 4.8.1
-13. EMBOSS version 6.5.7.0
-14. seqtk version 1.3

 If you plan on using Conda to run vAMPirus, all dependencies will be installed as a Conda environment automatically with the vampirus_startup.sh script.